isc1/clockutc/README.md

 which copies of those files you need.
 In Qt Creator, after you open the clockutc project, see: Tools > Options > Build & Run > Qt Versions

-...or you can look in the file clockutc.pro

 The folder containing the .dll files you need will probably look like:

 C:\Qt\5.7\msvc2015_64\bin